caripizza/lab-04-guess-or-hang/LAB.md

     1. Otherwise:
         1. Letter is added to guessed letters
         1. Guess count is incremented
-        1. Guess Letter input is set to ''
+        1. Guess Letter input is reset to ''
         1. If word includes the letter (hint: string has an `includes` method):
             1. Letter(s) are revealed in Word to Guess
             1. Check for win condition (every letter of word is in guessed letters)